Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 method first when training custom models.

 #### Training with labels
-A model trained with labels uses supervised learning to extract values you specify by adding labels to your training forms.
+A model trained with labels uses supervised learning to recognize values you specify by adding labels to your training forms.
-The learning algorithm uses a label file you provide to learn what fields are found at various locations in the form, and learns to extract just those values.
+The learning algorithm uses a label file you provide to learn what fields are found at various locations in the form, and learns to recognize just those values.

 This approach can result in better-performing models, and those models can work with more complex form structures.

-### Extracting values from forms
+### Recognizing values from forms
-Using the `FormRecognizerClient`, you can use your own trained models to extract field values and locations, as well as table data, from forms of the type you trained your models on.
+Using the `FormRecognizerClient`, you can use your own trained models to recognize field values and locations, as well as table data, from forms of the type you trained your models on.
 The output of models trained with and without labels differs as described below.